 1990 cent in MS-65 red or better.
 It was a lower mintage year, but with a mintage high enough that people didn't bother to hoard, a common element in these condition rarity coins.

 MS-65 10 cent, 25 cent and $1 coins from 1968-present.
 I am painting with a broad brush here, but there is a clear division in Canadian coin collecting.
 Generally speaking, Canadian coins can be divided into the silver era from 1858-1967, and the modern era.
-Many collections stop at 1967, and the nickel examples from later years are often tossed into junk piles or spent.
-Shortage of collectors saving them, and the tendency for Nickel coins to pick up bagmarks easily, makes the nickel series very tough to collect in the highest grades.
+Many collectors stop at 1967, and the nickel examples from later years are often tossed into junk piles or spent.
+Couple that with the tendency for Nickel coins to pick up bagmarks easily, and the nickel series becomes very tough to find in the highest Mint State grades.

 1959-61 Silver dollars in MS-64.
 These were largely considered common in comparison to the earlier silver dollars, and were given the bulk bucket treatment by dealers for many decades.
 Finding one without a baggy surface is a challenge.